 Talking Tufted Furniture

-One of the key benefits to tufted furniture is its longevity.
-Since this furniture type is tightly upholstered with reinforcement every couple of inches (the tufts), it has less fabric sagging over time.
-So you can have an elegant look that lasts.
-We love these tufted rooms!
+In addition to the upscale look it provides, one of the key benefits of tufted furniture is its longevity.
+Since the upholstery and padding is tightly secured with reinforcements every few inches (the tufts), fabric won’t sag over time and the padding does not move around; offering you an elegant look that lasts.